linefinc/tvudownloader/README.txt

 +Add Installer
 +Add Start With Windows
-+Add support configuration file in local user path +Add Auto start emule ( now not work)
++Add support configuration file in local user path +Add Auto start eMule ( now not work)
 +Redesign Configuration
 +Add Close eMule when all as done
 +Add About panel
 *Fix If http://tvunderground.org.ru/are not available can cause crash *Fix Fix delay interval > 60 min not work
 *Fix close X button.
-Now sand application in tray bar *Fix auto start emule.
+Now sand application in tray bar *Fix auto start eMule.
 Sometime can crash
 *Fix The log information not be correct store when application start minimized *Fix error in start up minimized
 *Fix tray bar bug.
 Now show correct menu indication "Show" or "Hide"